 - an electrocardiogram (ECG) may be ordered to assess your heart’s electrical activity

 Although it is rare, if your blood pressure is very high at your medical visit (for example higher than 180/120) and/or you are at risk of suffering damage to your organs, you may need to be admitted immediately to the hospital for blood pressure reducing IV medications.2

 Blood pressure medications fall into eight basic classes:

 - angiotensin-converting enzyme inhibitors (ACE inhibitors, or ACE-I)

 - beta-blockers (BBs)

 - central agents and alpha-2 agonists

 - direct vasodilators

-Clinical guidelines recommend doctors start your medications with one of the first four classes listed above, these are often referred to as “first line” anti-hypertensive medication.3
+Clinical guidelines recommend doctors start your treatment with one of the first four classes listed above, often referred to as “first line” anti-hypertensive medication.3

 Along with lowering blood pressure, diuretics also reduce swelling and bloating.
 While some people taking diuretics may have to urinate more often, not everyone experiences this and most adjust to this side effect over time.